 Consider the costs of refinancing

-Mortgage lenders tend to offer their best interest rates and loan terms to individuals with “very good” or “excellent” credit — or FICO scores over 740, according to myFICO.com.
+Mortgage lenders tend to offer their best condo loan rates and terms to those with “very good” pr “excellent” credit — or a FICO Score over 740, according to myFICO.com.
 LendingTree offers a free estimate of your credit score where you can see where you stand.

-By having your paperwork handy, you can ensure a much faster experience once you take the steps to actually apply for a condo refinance with a lender.
+By having your necessary paperwork ready, you can ensure a much faster experience once you take the steps to apply for a condo refinance with a lender.

-Once you have determined that you have enough equity in your property to refinance, your credit is in good or great shape and that your condo meets the standards for a refinance set by Fannie Mae and Freddie Mac, look for a trusted lender.
+Once you have determined you have the equity, credit score and condo type to meet the Fannie Mae and Freddie Mac refinancing standards, you will need a trusted lender.
 Taylor advises borrowers to expand their reach beyond lenders who offer conventional condo loans.

-Be sure to compare each loan and its terms, including the interest rate and any applicable fees, including origination fees.
+Compare loans and their terms, including interest rates and applicable fees.

 “Make sure you’re making an apples-to-apples comparison of each lender, and read reviews,” Taylor says.
-Several websites allow users to submit their information once and receive multiple offers; this includes LendingTree, where you may read consumer reviews from the comfort of your couch.
+Several websites allow users to submit their information once and receive multiple offers; this includes LendingTree, where you may read online reviews from the comfort of your couch.

 Do you qualify for a program that helps homeowners refinance?

-- FHA Streamline Refinance – If you bought your condo with a FHA loan in the first place, a FHA Streamline Refinance can help you into a new home loan with limited underwriting and more relaxed credit requirements.
+- FHA Streamline Refinance: If your condo was purchased with a FHA loan, a FHA Streamline Refinance could help with getting a new mortgage with less underwriting and less strict credit requirements.